hinesdigital/how-to/services/trello/README.md

 Sometimes, we use Trello boards for unconvention purposes, like to document new hire onboarding, members of various teams, etc.

-### One board per project
+### One board per “project”

+For the purpose of Trello boards, we’re defining a “project” differently than we are for [Google Drive folders][googledrive].

-If we’re performing multiple roles for a given client _(i.e., web design, digital strategy, etc.)_, we should create multiple boards to track each aspect of the project.
+If we’re performing multiple roles for a given client _(i.e., HD Express, web design, full service digital, etc.)_, we should create multiple boards to track each aspect of the project.
+Each component part of our work with a client may have different team members involved, different workflows, etc., and it’s worth keeping them separated to a reasonable extent.

 ### Naming Boards

-Like [Google Drive folders][googledrive] and [Slack channels][slack], Trello boards should be named #year-slug-purpose.
+Like [Google Drive folders][googledrive], Trello boards should be named #year-slug-purpose.
+For example, Justin Ready’s website design board would be #2016-justinready-webdesign.
+If we’re splitting a single contract into multiple boards (as described above), just hyphen the board name one layer further _(ex: #2016-amash-fullservice-website)_.

 Consistently naming things helps keep it clear where to look across platforms & tools.

 ### Card etiquette